 In 2009-11, NCVER undertook a major rebuild of the database and website over 18 months with funding from DEEWR.
 NCVER wanted to take advantage of the potential of new technologies to provide improved services in terms of provision of online material, targeted searching, integration with other knowledge sources (websites, portals, libraries, books, journals, and data) and Web 2.0 technologies (RSS feeds, and share and bookmark tools).
 Some additional funding from DEEWR in 2009 also enabled NCVER to broaden the focus of the database to more fully encompass the higher education sector, in particular in the areas of workforce needs and skills development and to retrospectively index material for the higher education sector from the previous five years to fill in existing gaps.
 In April 2011, the new database was launched, now titled VOCEDplus to represent the enhanced features and extended focus.

 In May 2015, VOCEDplus underwent a refresh of its look to adopt the new NCVER branding.
-A number of search enhancements (Guided search, Expert search, and Glossary search) were also added.
+Enhancements were also made to the Advanced search feature, by providing Guided search and Expert search functionality.